 Corporate Governance Code

-The Directors recognise the importance of sound corporate governance and confirm that although compliance with the UK Corporate Governance Code is not compulsory for AIM companies, they intend to comply with the Quoted Companies Alliance (“QCA”) Corporate Governance Guidelines (as devised by the QCA in consultation with a number of significant institutional small company investors), to the extent appropriate and practicable for a company of its nature and size.
+The Directors recognise the importance of sound corporate governance and has adopted the Quoted Companies Alliance (“QCA”) Corporate Governance Guidelines (as devised by the QCA in consultation with a number of significant institutional small company investors).
+Please see the Chairman’s Corporate Governance Statement at the end of this page.

 The Board comprises six Directors of which three are executives and three non-executives, and reflects a blend of different experience and backgrounds.
 The Board considers three directors to be independent.

 Committees of the Board

 The Board will meet regularly to review, formulate and approve the Group’s strategy, budgets, and corporate actions and oversee the Group’s progress towards its goals.
 In accordance with best practice, Focusrite Plc has established audit and remuneration committees with formally delegated duties and responsibilities and with written terms of reference.
 From time to time separate committees may be set up by the Board to consider specific issues when the need arises.
 Focusrite Plc has established the following committees:

 The Audit Committee will assist the Board in discharging its responsibilities, within agreed terms of reference, with regard to corporate governance, financial reporting and external and internal audits and controls, including, amongst other things, reviewing the Group’s annual financial statements, reviewing and monitoring the extent of the non-audit services undertaken by external auditors, advising on the appointment of external auditors and reviewing the effectiveness of the Group’s internal controls and risk management systems.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half yearly reports remains with the Board.
 Membership of the Audit Committee comprises the three independent directors and is chaired by Paul Dean.
 The Audit Committee will meet formally not less than three times every year and otherwise as required.